-- 1. Both the complainant and the respondent have the opportunity to be advised by personal advisor of their choice, at their expense, at any stage of the process and to be accompanied by the advisor at any meeting or hearing.
-Choice of advisor will not be limited. - 2.
+- 1. Provide the accuser and the accused with the same opportunities to have others present during any institutional disciplinary proceeding, including the opportunity to be accompanied to any related meeting or proceeding by an advisor of their choice.
+(Advisor means any individual who provides the accuser or accused support, guidance, or advice.) - 2.
+Both the complainant and the respondent have the opportunity to be advised by personal advisor of their choice, at their expense, at any stage of the process and to be accompanied by the advisor at any meeting or hearing.
+Choice of advisor will not be limited. - 3.
 An advisor may only consult and advise his or her advisee, but not speak for the advisee at any meeting or hearing.
-These procedures are entirely administrative in nature and are not considered legal proceedings. - 3.
-An employee and student conduct decision is based on the preponderance of evidence standard, i.e. "more likely than not to have occurred" standard. - 4.
-The complainant and the respondent will be notified simultaneously in writing of the outcome of any disciplinary proceeding, as well as any changes to those result or disciplinary actions prior to the time that such results become final and shall be given the rationale for the discipline decision. - 5.
+These procedures are entirely administrative in nature and are not considered legal proceedings. - 4.
+An employee and student conduct decision is based on the preponderance of evidence standard, i.e. "more likely than not to have occurred" standard.

+- 5. The complainant and the respondent will be notified simultaneously in writing of the outcome of any disciplinary proceeding, as well as any changes to those result or disciplinary actions prior to the time that such results become final and shall be given the rationale for the discipline decision. - 6.
 The complainant and the respondent will receive simultaneous notification, in writing the following information: - a.
-The result of any institutional disciplinary proceeding that arises form an allegation of dating violence, domestic violence, sexual assault or stalking;

-- b.
-ACC's procedures for the respondent and the complainant to appeal the result of the institutional disciplinary proceeding;

-- c.
-Any change to the result; and
+The result of any institutional disciplinary proceeding that arises form an allegation of dating violence, domestic violence, sexual assault or stalking; - b.
+ACC's procedures for the respondent and the complainant to appeal the result of the institutional disciplinary proceeding; - c.
+Any change to the result; and - d.

-- d.
 When such results become final.